 The BMW R1200GS has been the best selling motorcycle from German marque for years now, over 100,000 have been made since its introduction and many credit it with being the godfather of the modern adventure touring motorcycle genre.

-Perhaps most famously it was the bike chosen by Ewan McGregor and Charley Boorman for their Long Way Down mini series, with the two men piloting their BMWs from John o’ Groats in Scotland through 18 countries all the way to Cape Town in South Africa.
+Perhaps most famously the GS-series was chosen by Ewan McGregor and Charley Boorman for their Long Way Down mini series, with the two men piloting their BMWs from John o’ Groats in Scotland through 18 countries all the way to Cape Town in South Africa.

 The two men hadn’t settled on whether to use KTMs or BMWs in the series, but KTM declined to support them whereas BMW did – the rest is history and today the GS series is the most ubiquitous adventure touring motorcycle in the world.
 I sometimes wonder if the KTM executive who declined McGregor and Boorman is in any way related to the Decca Records executive who turned down the Beatles in 1962 – right before they shot to stardom.